joshstevens19/simple-uniswap-sdk/README.md

     // the total balance that user has on the from formatted for you already
     balance: string;
   };
+  // the to token info
+  toToken: Token;
+  // the total balance that user has on the to formatted for you already
+  toBalance: string;
   // this is the transaction you need to send to execute the trade
   transaction: {
     to: string;